Pocketzen/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$
 ```
 - Working directory: /home
-- The cd command changes the directory in which the argument is lecture1.
+- The cd command moves your current working directory to the one stated in the argument.
+  In this directory, /home has a subdirectory within it called lecture1.
+  We're able to change working directories from subdirectory to parent directory
+  or another path (relative or absolute) as long as the argument is a directory and not a file.
-Line 2 shows the working directory is now /home/lecture1.
+  Line 2 shows the working directory is now /home/lecture1 as per our argument for the cd command, lecture1.
 - Error?
 No